Le Corbusier's Apartment-studio

 - Reservation required: reservation@fondationlecorbusier.fr

-- We offer the option of splitting the group in two and taking a combined tour of the Appartement-Atelier and the Maison La Roche.
+- We offer the option of splitting the group in two and taking a tour of the Appartement-Atelier and the Maison La Roche.
 Groups can then visit both sites alternately.

 - Adult group rate